 The Origins Of Extended DISC®

-Extended DISC® Assessments and the accompanied training have a basic assumption – there are no good or bad people – there are just different people.
-We all have the ability to make ourselves better human beings by understanding ourselves better and by identifying the strengths and weaknesses in our personalities, by accepting their existence and by finding ways to utilise our personalities better.
+Profiles have a basic assumption that there are no better or worse profiles, there are just different profiles.
+We all have the ability to make ourselves better by identifying the strengths and opportunities in our profiles.

 The Extended DISC® System is designed to provide users with practical action plans to enhance individual, team and organisational performance.
 It provides customised and powerful reports on individuals, teams and organisations.
 However Extended DISC® is much more than a set of assessment tools.
 Although assessments have proven to be very beneficial in numerous applications, assessments alone have a limited impact on performance.
 It is only when the information from the assessments is applied in practice that the value is created.

 Extended DISC® system can be compared to a road map.
 If we do not know where we are, it is obviously very difficult to reach our destination.
 However, simply knowing our current location is not much better if we do not have any idea in which direction to proceed.
 Maps provide us with a frame of reference to make intelligent decisions as to where we need to go.

 Extended DISC® provides us a framework to help us to make the necessary adjustments at the individual, team and organisational levels to achieve our objectives.
 The framework is easy to learn, to use, and it enhances performance.